MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2018

+- Fooling Network Interpretation in Image Classification. [[paper]](https://arxiv.org/abs/1812.02843)
+  - Akshayvarun Subramanya, Vipin Pillai, Hamed Pirsiavash. *ICCV 2019*
+  - Digest: We show that it is possible to create adversarial patches which not only fool the prediction, but also change what we interpret regarding the cause of the prediction.

 - Explaining Deep Learning Models - A Bayesian Non-parametric Approach. [[paper]](https://arxiv.org/abs/1811.03422) [[cdoe]](https://github.com/Henrygwb/Explaining-DL)
   - Wenbo Guo, Sui Huang, Yunzhe Tao, Xinyu Xing, Lin Lin. *NeurIPS 2018*
   - Digest: In this work, we propose a novel technical approach that augments a Bayesian non-parametric regression mixture model with multiple elastic nets.
 Using the enhanced mixture model, we can extract generalizable insights for a target model through a global approximation.